AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/web-act-cust-conversion.md

 1. Add a `Group by` and select `New or returning visitor`.
 Check the `Show All` box; then click **[!UICONTROL Apply]**.
 1. Give your report a name, like `Average session length`, and Click **[!UICONTROL Save]**.

-### 5. Next, take a look at your top referring domains in the last 30 days:
+**Next, take a look at your top referring domains in the last 30 days:**

 1. Create a new report.
 1. Click **[!UICONTROL Add Metric]**, mouse over the [!DNL Google Analytics] section at the bottom of the dropdown and select `Sessions`.